 Beyond Hedley, other scholars have also honed in on the 1750s as an important moment of transition for Boucher and his patron.
 These studies highlight the distinction between 1745, when Pompadour, then a married twenty-four-year-old presented as Madame Lenormand d’Étioles, came to court initially at the behest of a smitten Louis XV, and 1750, when she and the king ceased sharing a bedchamber.3For a few examples beyond Hedley, see Ian McInnes, Painter, King and Pompadour: François Boucher at the Court of Louis XV (London: Frederick Muller, 1965); Margaret Crosland, Madame de Pompadour: Sex, Culture, and Power (Phoenix Mill, UK: Sutton Publishing, 2000); Evelyne Lever, Madame de Pompadour: A Life, trans.
 Catherine Temerson (New York: Farrar, Straus, and Giroux, 2000); Christine Pevitt Algrant, Madame de Pompadour: Mistress of France (New York: Grove Press, 2002); Colin Jones, Madame de Pompadour: Images of a Mistress, exh. cat.
 (London: National Gallery Company, 2002); Xavier Salmon, Madame de Pompadour et les arts, exh. cat.
 (Paris: Réunion des Musées nationaux, 2002); Penelope Hunter-Stiebl and Philippe Le Leyzour, La Volupté du Goût: La Peinture française au temps de Madame de Pompadour, exh. cat.
 (Tours: Musée des Beaux-Arts, 2008); Rosalind Savill, Everyday Rococo: Madame de Pompadour and Sèvres Porcelain, vol. 1 (Bracondale, UK: Unicorn Press, 2021).
 As Pompadour moved away from a primarily physical relationship with the king, she deepened her collaboration with Boucher.
 He had gained her attention first in 1749 when he received a royal commission to paint a large canvas titled Apollo Revealing His Divinity before the Shepherdess Issa (Fig. 1) shortly after Pompadour’s performance as Issa in her Théâtre des Petits Appartements (Theater of the Small Apartments).
 She created the troupe not only to bring the Parisian culture she sorely missed to the relatively quiet court but also to keep the frequently bored and very insulated king entertained.4Hedley, François Boucher, 104; Philippe Hourcade, Madame de Pompadour et le théâtre des Cabinets du Roi (Éditions Michel de Maule, 2014), 21.
 The play, based on Ovid’s Metamorphoses, was first staged in 1697 for the Apollo-centric court of the domineering Louis XIV, known as the Sun King.
 In 1749, its revival flattered the Sun King’s less powerful great-grandson and his mistress alike, focusing on the lowly shepherdess who falls for the god of the sun without knowing about his divinity.
 Pompadour, born into the newly wealthy Parisian bourgeoisie rather than the titled nobility, irked many aristocrats with her shattering of class norms, but in her theatrical troupe that performed exclusively in royal spaces, particularly the King’s private apartments, she played on these anxieties by acting out the roles of mortals and goddesses alike.

 The production of the Nelson-Atkins pastel coincided with Pompadour’s 1749 and 1750 appearances as Venus in two separate pieces by librettist Pierre Laujon and, subsequently, Laujon and composer Pierre La Garde.5The following each have an appendix stating which plays were performed and when: Winston Haverland Kaehler, “The Operatic Repertoire de Madame de Pompadour’s Théâtre des Petits-Cabinets (1747–1753)” (PhD diss., University of Michigan, 1971); Hourcade, Madame de Pompadour et le théâtre des Cabinets du Roi.
 Louis XV was thrilled by Pompadour’s creative output and even had a bound volume published of plays performed in the Theater of the Small Apartments from 1748 to 1749.
 Savill, Everyday Rococo, 94.
 In her opening stanzas, Venus-Pompadour commanded her chorus to “serve your mother well” in her efforts to attain the title “Queen of the beauties.”6Pierre Laujon, * “Le Matin, ou La Toilette de Vénus; Divertissement en un acte, Représenté en 1749 à Versailles, sur le théâtre des petits appartemen[t]s,” Oeuvres Choisies de P. Laujon, Membre de l’Institut (Paris: Imprimerie de C.-F. Patris, 1811), 3:373–76.
 Many of Venus-Pompadour’s lines read as unsubtle digs at her court foes, including the First Gentleman of the Chamber, the duc de Richelieu, who chastised her profligate spending on the exclusive theater.7By court standards, Richelieu should have had control over entertainments in the King’s apartments, but he was overruled by Pompadour.
 His stature was not restored until Pompadour’s death in 1764.
 Algrant, Madame de Pompadour, 84.
 From her proscenium, Venus-Pompadour declared: “My rivals seek to win over me: I never had such a desire to please,” to which her lover Mars, god of War (meant to flatter the King, who had recently ceded significant territory in military negotiations), responded, “Are there rivals to fear / With the attractions of Venus?”8Laujon, “Le Matin, ou La Toilette de Vénus,” 3:377–78.
 Beyond merely entertaining the most powerful figures at Versailles and later at the Château de Bellevue, where Pompadour moved in 1750, the Theater of the Small Apartments was one way in which Pompadour immersed herself in politics via her beauty, talent, charm, and wit.
-It was not mere attractiveness that enabled Pompadour’s rapid ascent at Versailles, as a woman of bourgeois birth.
-These attributes are emphasized (or find visual form) in the Nelson-Atkins composition of Venus and in the artist’s other drawings of the subject.
+It was not mere attractiveness that enabled Pompadour’s rapid ascent at Versailles, but these attributes are emphasized (or find visual form) in the Nelson-Atkins composition of Venus and in the artist’s other drawings of the subject.

 Fig. 2.
 François Boucher, Venus and Cupid, about 1750–52, black, white, red, blue, and green chalk on paper, 14 3/4 x 8 3/8 in.
 (37.5 x 21.3 cm), J. Paul Getty Museum, Los Angeles, 84.GB.20